ankitpatne/FastAPI_AWS_Backend/readme.md

 # Renegan

-Renegan is an innovative solution developed for the Police officers, aimed at enhancing public safety through intelligent geo-tagging of privately owned cameras.
+Renegan is an innovative solution developed to serve the Police, aimed at enhancing public safety through intelligent geo-tagging of privately owned cameras.
 This repository contains the codebase for Renegan, facilitating real-time processing of CCTV video streams, crime detection, and incident reporting.

 ## Tech Stack